csabdulahad/winpower/README.md

 This repository hosts a collection of cmd/powershell tools which can greatly simplies you day to day tasks in CMD or Powershell.

+# How to Use
+For full details on tools, please refer to Wiki section.

 # Installation
 Being a command line or terminal level tool, winpower can be installed in many ways.
 However, we are presenting our recommened way as it provides maximum accessiblilty to tool set.